vele616/monorepo/packages/jobboard/website/content/jobs/senior-account-executive-german-speaking-100-remote-hopin-IiCdH.md

 ---
-title: "Senior Account Executive (German Speaking, 100% Remote)"
+title: "Senior Account Executive"
 location: "Remote Germany"
 host: "https://boards.greenhouse.io/hopin?t=02952e2a3us"
 companyName: "Hopin"
 url: "https://boards.greenhouse.io/hopin/jobs/4405948003?t=02952e2a3us"
 applyUrl: "https://boards.greenhouse.io/hopin/jobs/4405948003?t=02952e2a3us#app"
 timestamp: 1617840000000
-hashtags: "#sales,#windows,#crm,#office,#German,#English"
+hashtags: "#sales,#German,#crm,#office,#windows,#English"
 jobType: "other"

 companyWebsite: "https://boards.greenhouse.io/hopin?t=02952e2a3us"
 summary: "Interested in new opportunities and have 6+ years of experience in Sales or Business Development?
-Hopin has a job opening for a senior account executive."
+Hopin has a job opening for a Senior Account Executive."
 summaryBackup: "Hopin is looking for a senior account executive that has experience in: #sales, #windows, #crm."
-featured: 20
+featured: 16
 ---

-##

-At Hopin, we’re reimagining virtual events.
+## At Hopin, we’re reimagining virtual events.

 As the first all-in-one virtual venue for live online events, Hopin brings people together in a highly interactive and engaging online experience that feels just like an in-person event, only without the barriers.
 Whether it’s a 50-person meetup, or a 50,000-person conference—any type of event organizer can host a Hopin event for their attendees, speakers, sponsors, and vendors to convene, learn, and interact face-to-face online.
 We’re spearheading the innovative technology that is enabling people to gather online like never before.